 - Getting into the trash and eating spoiled food

-- Ingestion of a foreign body (which is an indigestible object such as sock, toy, panties)
+- Ingestion of a foreign body (which is an indigestible object, such as sock, toy, or panties)

-- Other –congenital problems such as a liver shunt, heart defects, as well as many other problems that can affect organ function
+- Congenital problems, such as a liver shunt or heart defects, as well as many other problems that can affect organ function

-Carefully look at your puppy for additional symptoms besides the not eating.
-Look for any underlying causes as well as evaluate your puppy for additional abnormal symptoms.
-Look for:
+Carefully look at your puppy for additional symptoms besides the inappetence.
+Look for any underlying causes and evaluate your puppy for additional abnormal symptoms.
+Specifically, look for:

 - Vomiting and/or diarrhea